 the back was torn down and moved into the living room just after World

-parlor is now the living room.
+War 2.
+The parlor is now the living room.
 Inside the entryway, a wall

 between the parlor and the entry hallway was removed to make for a much

-larger

-An addition was also added to one end of the structure to include an
+larger living room.
+An addition was also added to one end of the structure

-very well and matches up with the
+studio).
+The addition was done very well and matches up with the

 The old place stills has most of the original windows, hardware, doors,